-In Israel, Shaul Elovitch, the former owner of Both Bezeq, the largest Israeli Telecom company, and Walla News, an online news platform, has been indicted for allegedly tilting media coverage in favor of then-Prime Minister Benjamin Netanyahu, in return for regulatory benefits to Bezeq (CC 627104-01-20; see above).
-Similarly, there have been allegations (although not criminal charges) that Nochi Dankner, the former controlling shareholder of IDB Investments that also owned Cellcom, a leading Telecom company, purchased Ma’ariv, the third largest Israeli newspaper, with a view to blocking reforms that would have harmed Cellcom (Libson, 2021).
+In Israel, Shaul Elovitch, the former owner of both Bezeq, the largest Israeli telecom company, and Walla News, an online news platform, has been indicted for allegedly skewing media coverage in favor of then-Prime Minister Benjamin Netanyahu, in return for regulatory benefits to Bezeq (CC 627104-01-20; see above).
+Similarly, there have been allegations (although not criminal charges) that Nochi Dankner, the former controlling shareholder of IDB Investments, a major Israeli holding company, which also owned Cellcom, the leading telecom company Cellcom, purchased Ma’ariv, the third largest Israeli newspaper, with a view to blocking reforms that would have harmed Cellcom (Libson, 2021).

-The issue is thus extremely problematic as a real-life phenomenon but, as mentioned, yet unresolved on a theoretical level.
+Thus, the issue of the nexus between big business influencing politics through media ownership has already proven problematic on a practical level, but, as mentioned, it remains unresolved on a theoretical level.
 It is here that we hope to make our main contribution.
 We intend to develop a framework for identifying structural settings in which harm to the freedom of the press is most likely.
-We will then propose a practical tool—an easy-to-employ index—that can be used to decide whether (and when) acquisitions of media outlets should be allowed.
-Our proposal regarding the precise regulatory regime to be put in place has yet to be developed.
-We may propose an outright prohibition on controlling a media outlet, a requirement for ex ante regulatory approval of acquisition of media outlets, ex post divestiture orders, or other options.
+We will then propose a practical tool – an easy-to-employ index – that can be used to decide whether (and when) acquisitions of media outlets should be allowed.
+Our proposal regarding the precise regulatory regime to be established has yet to be developed.
+We may propose an outright prohibition on controlling a media outlet, a requirement for ex-ante regulatory approval of acquisition of media outlets, ex-post divestiture orders, or other options.
 This will depend on various factors, to be explored and researched within the framework of our project.
-But any such regime will benefit greatly from our analysis and will be able to utilize the index developed.
+Nonetheless, any legal, regulatory or political authoroity will benefit greatly from our analysis and will be able to utilize the index developed.

 Detailed Description of the Proposed Research